gcallah/work/chaps/nnlt.md

-"Work" is often identified by NNL theorists in conjunction with the good of "play" and more recently, it is encompassed within a single good of "excellence in performance" (Finnis, 2011, 448).
-In Germain Grisez's 1983 statement of the theory, the basic good is identified as "activities of skillful work and of play, which in their very performance enrich those who do them" (Grisez, 1983, 124).
-Here and elsewhere, emphasis is on the skilled performance as that aspect of either work or play that benefits and perfects human persons: whether one is playing a musical instrument, writing a philosophy paper, or engaged in the cooking of a meal, an agent is better off if she plays well, writes capably, or cooks with knowledge and skill rather than, in any particular case, doing so in a careless, slovenly, or ignorant way.
+"Work" is often identified by NNL theorists in conjunction with the good of "play" and more recently, it is encompassed within a single good of "excellence in performance."
+In Germain Grisez's 1983 statement of the theory, the basic good is identified as "activities of skillful work and of play, which in their very performance enrich those who do them"^4^ Here and elsewhere, emphasis is on the skilled performance as that aspect of either work or play that benefits and perfects human persons: whether one is playing a musical instrument, writing a philosophy paper, or engaged in the cooking of a meal, an agent is better off if she plays well, writes capably, or cooks with knowledge and skill rather than, in any particular case, doing so in a careless, slovenly, or ignorant way.
 So work and play both share a core aspect that is perfective of human